REcassy/Lichtschrankenadapter-M/README.md

 # Lichtschranke-M
-Open sensor for use with any standard light barrier on a Mobile Cassy
+Open sensor for use with any standard light barrier on a Mobile Cassy.
+The Mobile Cassy pulls J2 to 5V (barrier 1) and J3 to 3.7V (barrier 2).
+Your light barrier needs to pull that down to less than 2V to register an event.
+A photo-transistor is optimal for that.
+You barrier can make use of +5V / GND jacks to power the light source.
+You should try to use as little current as possible to not put a strain on the Mobile Cassy's batteries, but anything up to 100mA seems to be acceptable.

+Use at your own risk - especially drawing power.
+There is no public information on current limiting or fuses inside the Mobile Cassy.
+Always prefer LED to incandescent bulbs.

 ## Testing
 For testing I included an Arduino simulator code.
 For this you need to connect the I<sup>2</sup>C pins of your Arduino (e.g. on a Uno Pins the upper right ones) to the I<sup>2</sup>C pins of the Cassy Mini-DIN interface (SDA: 1 and SCK: 5) as well as pin 7 of the Arduino (change this, if this is no digital out on your Arduino) to pin 2.